ekzhang/redis-rope/README.md

 ## Overview

 Ropes store an ordered, indexed sequence of bytes, similar to binary strings.
-Unlike strings, ropes let you do some operations really fast (logarithmic time):
+Unlike strings, ropes let you do some operations really fast (in logarithmic time):

 - **Add bytes** to the beginning, middle, or end — any index you want.
 - **Delete any rope substring** or move it to a different position within the rope.